Jason Thompson (first baseman, born 1954)

-Jason Dolph Thompson (born July 6, 1954) is a former Major League Baseball first baseman, and the current owner and operator of Jason Thompson Baseball, which offers baseball instruction in Auburn Hills, Michigan.
-He threw and batted left-handed.
+Jason Dolph Thompson (born July 6, 1954) is an American former professional baseball first baseman.
+He played in Major League Baseball for the Detroit Tigers, California Angels, Pittsburgh Pirates, and Montreal Expos from 1976 to 1986.
+He was a three-time MLB All-Star.

 Detroit Tigers

 Thompson was drafted by the Los Angeles Dodgers in the fifteenth round of the 1972 Major League Baseball draft, but chose instead to play ball at Cal-State Northridge.
 He was then selected in the fourth round of the 1975 Major League Baseball draft by the Detroit Tigers.

 In his first professional season, 1975, he batted .324 with 10 home runs and 38 runs batted in for the Southern League's Montgomery Rebels.
 With regular first baseman Dan Meyer batting .192 with only two RBIs, the Tigers gave the job to Thompson early into the 1976 season.
 He responded by going four-for-five in his third game as a major leaguer.

 Despite batting just .218, Thompson led the Tigers with 17 home runs and was third on the club with 54 RBIs.
 He also earned a reputation as one of the top fielding first basemen in the American League.
 Following the season, he was named to the Topps Rookie All-Star team.

 In 1977, Thompson was batting .276 with 12 home runs and 65 RBIs at the All-Star break to gain selection to the AL squad, but he did not appear in the game.
 He was named to the All-Star team again a year later, and flew out to George Foster in his only at-bat.

 In 1979, in a nationally televised NBC game on June 16, Thompson hit two home runs in the game, a 4–2 loss.
 Thompson initially hit a foul ball over the roof in foul territory in right field completely out of Tiger Stadium off California Angels' right-hander Dave Frost who later gave up both home runs.
 Thompson also hit several other home runs over the right field roof of Tiger stadium during his time in Detroit.
 In four plus seasons with the Tigers, Thompson batted .256 with 98 home runs and 354 RBIs.